kg3/MMM/README.md

 ## Sweetpea Eversnot, Private Detective (Lyndsey Gibbons)
 ### Trailer Park: Spring Meadows, Lot 25
 ### Capricorn - Birthday: December 24
-### Sweatpea's suspicion and social deduction skills may be influenced by Capricorn's practicality and determination.
+### Sweatpea's suspicion and social deduction skills may be influenced by Capricorn's practicality and determination. [astrology reading](./readings/eversnot.md)
 The always-starving private detective of Henpecked Junction is named Sweatpea Eversnot.
 This PI is suspicious of everyone and everything and has impeccable skills with social deduction.
 Sweatpea expects undying loyalty from everyone.